chonyeagoro/credit-risk-classification/README.md

 In this Challenge, you’ll use various techniques to train and evaluate a model based on loan risk.
 You’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

-Split the Data into Training and Testing Sets

-Open the starter code notebook and use it to complete the following steps:
-1. Read the lending_data.csv data from the Resources folder into a Pandas DataFrame.
-2. Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.
-    NOTE
-   A value of 0 in the “loan_status” column means that the loan is healthy.
-A value of 1 means that the loan has a high risk of defaulting.
-3. Split the data into training and testing datasets by using train_test_split.

-Create a Logistic Regression Model with the Original Data

 Write a Credit Risk Analysis Report